Canon M6 vs Fujifilm X-T20

 - Easier travel charging: Can be conveniently charged via its USB port.

-If the count of relative strengths (bullet points above) is taken as a measure, the M6 emerges as the winner of the contest (7 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M6 comes out slightly ahead of the X-T20 (7 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M6 and the Fujifilm X-T20 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.